 Every day, women leaders face a complex array of challenges, barriers, and opportunities.
 Harris WIPL will provide tested strategies and research-based guidance to enable women to overcome gender bias, build on success, recover from failure, expand their influence, advance their careers and take their place in the public square.

-New Hampshire Governor Maggie Hassan in conversation about women’s leadership.
+New Hampshire Gov. Maggie Hassan on women’s leadership.